jorisvink/sanctum/docs/crypto.md

 ## Traffic Encapsulation Key (TEK)

 The TEK is used when traffic encapsulation is turned on.
-When it is active, a 128-bit mask is derived using the TEK and KMAC256() based on an outer ESP header and a 128-bit seed.
+When it is active, a 128-bit mask is derived using the TEK and KMAC256() based on an outer encapsulation header.

 This mask is then XOR'd onto the inner sanctum header and the outer header is stripped, leaving us with the original to be transported packet.

-With traffic encapsulation all sanctum traffic will be indistinguishable from other implementations their IPSec traffic.
+With traffic encapsulation all sanctum traffic will be indistinguishable from random data on the wire.